Coronavirus & Working from Home – FAQs

 It is important in these circumstances that employees and employers are aware of their obligations and rights in relation to working from home.

-Who can be required to work from home?
+Coronavirus: who can be required to work from home?

 Some Enterprise Agreements and employment contracts contain provisions about the circumstances in which employees may request or be required to work from home.
 Where these provisions exist, they should be followed to the extent that is reasonable in light of the current unique circumstances.
 Workplaces should also have policies and procedures in relation to working from home.